krish151999/citibank2/README.md

 # citibank2
-This is a Devops training for citibank batch 2
+This is a Devops training for citibank batch 2i
+The trainer is Priyadarshan